-- Best Fuzz Pedal Reviews
+- Best Fuzz Pedals: Individual Reviews

-- Final thoughts on the best fuzz pedals
+- Final thoughts on the Best Fuzz Pedals

 The Electro Harmonix Op-Amp Big Muff Pi is our top pick for this list.
 It builds on the legendary EHX lineage of Muff pedals, widely used throughout history, and offers a great blends of features and price.